phonocalc/phonocalc.github.io/index.md

 If you are familiar with python, install required libraries specified in the requirement.txt file.

-If you are not familiar with python, read how to install it and the required libraries to your computer here (so far only for Windows).
+If you are not familiar with python, read how to install it and the required libraries to your computer [here](https://github.com/phonocalc/phonocalc.github.io/raw/1eba3c5574bfaf97dd5020b8e94325340f9c34c9/PhonoCalc_tutorial_en.pdf). (so far only for Windows).

 ### Commands to run the script with: